What about political stability?

 Research shows little difference between OECD countries using proportional or “winner-take-all” systems.
 Looking at elections from 1945 to 1998, Pilon (2007: 146-154) calculates that countries using FPTP averaged 16.7 elections, while countries using proportional systems averaged only 16.0 elections.
 There is no significant difference between the two.

-With proportional representation, governments can change between elections
+With proportional representation, governments (cabinet composition) can change between elections

 Most OECD countries with proportional systems are governed not by minority governments, but by majority coalitions of two or more parties representing over 50% of voters, with different parties holding Ministerial positions.

-Lijphart (2012), in his book “Patterns of Democracy” looking at looking at 36 countries over 55 years, also found the average cabinet duration is shorter in countries with proportional systems.
+Lijphart (2012), on the other hand, in his book “Patterns of Democracy” looking at looking at 36 countries over 55 years, found the average cabinet duration is slightly shorter in countries with proportional systems.
 He observes:

 It is actually easier to change a government in consensus democracies than in majoritarian democracies, as shown by the shorter duration of cabinets.
 Changes in consensus democracies tend to be partial changes in the composition of cabinets, in contrast with the more frequent complete turnovers in majoritarian democracies

 Every year, the Fragile States Index ranks countries for fragility.
 The index looks at 12 measures of stability.
 The index indicates that nine of the top ten most stable countries in the world use proportional representation.
 The more disproportional the electoral system is, the higher the instability.

 According to Lijphart, policy lurch is “a serious problem from which majoritarian systems suffer”, first identified by S.E.
 Finer, as the main thesis of his 1975 book.
 Proportional representation can mitigate policy lurch, because laws have the support of multiple parties who represent a real majority of voters.
 According to Lijphart:

 “Policies supported by a broad consensus of people are more likely to be carried out successfully and to remain on course than policies imposed by a “decisive” government against the wishes of an important sector of society.”